A sweetener called stevia

 Although some empirical studies show no negative side effects of consuming unrefined stevia plant products and deem them “relatively safe” and “nontoxic,” the FDA has expressed safety concerns related to these products.
 Such concerns include negative effects on the reproductive, cardiovascular, and renal systems as well as blood sugar regulation issues.
 Other concerns include the stevia plant’s potential ability to damage genetic material, but independent scientific studies have determined that this type of gene damage is only possible in a laboratory environment, not in the human body.
 Stevia proponents also cite the plant’s inability to be digested (hence, the reason why it is calorie-free) as evidence that it simply passes through the body without causing any damage.

 When it comes to sweeteners and food additives, Rebaudioside A is the only FDA-approved component of the stevia plant.
 Considering the inconclusiveness of existing research, unrefined stevia supplements and other non-food products should be consumed cautiously.
-For more information about sugar and other components of a well-balanced diet, check out the get balanced!
-Guide for Healthier Eating as well as Alice!
-Health Promotion’s Nutrition Initiatives.
 Good work keeping yourself informed before you ingest!